KCL-BMEIS/OOP/week5A.md

 As written, our `Image` class is hard-coded to use `int` to store the intensity of each pixel
-- what if we wanted to use a smaller type (e.g. a 16-bit `unsigned int`) to limit memory usage?
+- what if we wanted to use a smaller type (e.g. a 16-bit `short unsigned int`) to limit memory usage?
 - what if we needed to store floating-point values?